 - Griping is not productive.
-Alex has been employed for over three years and I have never heard him complain about his job.
+Alex has been employed for over four years and I have never heard him complain about his job.
 Not a single time.
 There is a place for constructive criticism/comments if the desire is to make things better, but how often does this turn into unproductive griping at the water cooler with a work colleague?

 - What about our company makes us proud?
 Alex knows he is liked and accepted at his company.
 He feels like he is contributing and making a difference.
 He is constantly learning new things.
 He makes enough money to do the things he enjoys in his free time.
 In a simplistic way, Alex feels proud to be part of his organization and tells everyone where he works.
 What makes us proud about our employers?
 Can we see past the negatives (and we all have them) to see the good?
 Do we proudly share this good with others?

 - No job or task is too small.
 Alex is a “worker bee” and does some of the more mundane tasks in his workplace.
 But, he sees his role as important.
 He is contributing in his small way to the success of the operation and it makes him feel necessary and needed.
 Do we lose sight of the importance of the little things, the routine tasks and the unglamorous jobs?
 It all counts and truly matters that these jobs are done well.